 How can I improve my wrist posture while using an arcade stick?

-Having proper wrist posture when using an arcade stick is crucial for preventing fatigue and minimizing the risk of injury.
-To maintain a good wrist posture, try to keep your wrist straight and in line with your arm.
+Proper wrist posture when using an arcade stick is crucial for preventing fatigue and minimizing the risk of injury.
+Keep your wrist straight and in line with your arm to maintain a good wrist posture.

 Avoid bending it too much in any direction, as this can strain your tendons and muscles over time.
 I found that adjusting the angle and height of my chair and desk helped me maintain a more neutral wrist position.